Entropy-Smooth Structures on Topological Manifolds: Abstract

 \section{Abstract}

-We introduce an information–theoretic framework for smooth structures on topological manifolds, replacing coordinate charts with small-scale entropy data of local probability probes.
-A concise set of axioms identifies admissible coordinate functions and reconstructs a smooth atlas directly from the quadratic entropy response.
-We prove that this entropy–smooth structure is equivalent to the classical smooth structure, stable under perturbations, and compatible with products, submanifolds, immersions, and diffeomorphisms.
-This establishes smoothness as an information–theoretic phenomenon and forms the foundational layer of a broader program linking entropy, diffusion, and differential geometry.\\ \\ Keywords: Entropy-based smoothness · Information-theoretic geometry · Smooth manifolds · Differential structure reconstruction \\ \\ Mathematics Subject Classification Primary 58A05 · 94A17; Secondary 53C20 · 28C99
+We present an information--theoretic characterization of smooth structures on topological manifolds.
+Instead of postulating a smooth atlas a priori, we consider families of local probability measures whose small--scale entropy response encodes infinitesimal directional information.
+From a concise set of axioms governing this quadratic entropy response, we identify admissible coordinate functions, construct entropy coordinate charts, and assemble a smooth atlas whose transition maps are smooth.
+We prove that the resulting entropy--smooth structure is equivalent to the classical smooth structure: entropy--smooth functions coincide with smooth functions, entropy coordinate charts are smooth charts, and the induced category is equivalent to the category of smooth manifolds.
+The framework is stable under perturbations and compatible with products, submanifolds, immersions, submersions, and diffeomorphisms.
+This establishes smooth structure as an information--theoretic invariant under explicitly stated axioms, and forms the zeroth--order layer of a broader program connecting entropy, diffusion, and differential geometry. \\ \\ Keywords: Entropy-based smoothness · Information-theoretic geometry · Smooth manifolds · Differential structure reconstruction \\ \\ Mathematics Subject Classification Primary 58A05 · 94A17; Secondary 53C20 · 28C99